Enyalioides anisolepis

-Enyalioides anisolepis the rough-scaled woodlizard, is a species of lizards in the family Hoplocercidae.
+Enyalioides anisolepis, also known as the rough-scaled woodlizard, is a species of lizards in the family Hoplocercidae.
 It is known from the Amazonian slopes of the Andes in southern Ecuador and northern Peru.
 It differs from its congeneric species by possessing scattered, projecting large scales on its dorsum, flanks, and hind limbs; a well-developed vertebral crest, with vertebrals on its neck being about three times in size compared to those between the animal's hind limbs.

+Taxonomy

+Enyalioides anisolepis was formally described in 2015 based on an adult male specimen collected from the eastern bank of the Mayo river near the city of Zumba in the Zamora-Chinchipe Province, Ecuador.
+The specific epithet anisolepis derives from the Greek words anisos, meaning 'unequal', and lepis, meaning 'scale'.
+It refers to the heterogeneous scales on the dorsum, flanks, and hind limbs of the woodlizard.
+The species has the English common name rough-scaled woodlizard and the Spanish common name lagartija de palo de escamas ásperas.